Ouroboros (Red Dwarf)

 "Ouroboros" is the third episode of science fiction sitcom Red Dwarf Series VII and the 39th in the series run.
-It was first broadcast on the British television channel BBC2 on 31 January 1997.
-Written by Doug Naylor and directed by Ed Bye, it was the first episode not to feature Arnold Rimmer (although he does make a minor cameo in a flashback), and also the first to feature Kristine Kochanski as a regular character, having only appeared previously as a minor recurring character.
+It was first broadcast on the British television channel BBC2 on 31 January 1997 and was written by Doug Naylor and directed by Ed Bye.
+It was the first episode not to feature Arnold Rimmer (although he does make a minor cameo in a flashback), and also the first to feature Kristine Kochanski as a regular character, having only appeared previously as a minor recurring character.